matrix-org/vodozemac-bindings/python/libolm_migration.md

 - the `sha256` function (Python's standard
   [`sha256`](https://docs.python.org/3/library/hashlib.html#hashlib.sha256)
-  function can be used instead, but note that libolm's `sha256` function base64-encoded, while Python's does not).
+  function can be used instead, but note that libolm's `sha256` function base64-encodes its output, while Python's does not).